Intersecting Defects and Supergroup Gauge Theory

 In this section, we revisit the previous discussions by embedding our setup in string/M-theory, and we argue by a chain of dualities that the intersecting defect theory should indeed know about supergroups thanks to the Chern-Simons theory side of open topological strings.
 This observation explains the appearance of the supergroup structure in the original system, which would seem quite mysterious otherwise (the two 3d $\mathcal{N}=2$ gauge theories making up the intersecting defect are even supported on different space-time components).\footnote{The appearance of supergroups in the context of knot homologies was emphasized in \cite{Gorsky:2013jxa}, where similar brane setups were extensively employed.}

-Let us start by describing the 5d $\text{U}(N)$ SQCD on the Coulomb branch in type IIB sting theory through the familiar arrangement of $(p,q)$-branes \cite{Aharony:1997bh,Aharony:1997ju}, that is a set of 2 NS5's intersecting a stack of $N$ D5's, with the intersections resolved by $(1,1)$-branes (not displayed explicitly in Table \ref{tab:IIBpar}).
+Let us start by describing the 5d $\text{U}(N)$ SQCD on the Coulomb branch in type IIB sting theory through the familiar arrangement of $(p,q)$-branes \cite{Aharony:1997bh,Aharony:1997ju},\footnote{Such configurations actually describe special unitary gauge groups at low energy.
+However, instanton or topological string computations are usually performed by relaxing the traceless conditions on the gauge generators.
+The difference is due to the so-called $\text{U}(1)$ factors \cite{Alday:2009aq,Lee:2020hfu}, which are not going to play a significative role in our discussion.} that is a set of 2 NS5's intersecting a stack of $N$ D5's, with the intersections resolved by $(1,1)$-branes (not displayed explicitly in Table \ref{tab:IIBpar}).

 Roughly speaking, the distance between the NS5's encodes the YM coupling constant (instanton counting parameter) while the separations between the D5's encode the Coulomb and (anti-)fundamental mass parameters.
 The Higgsing procedure considered in the previous section consists to move on the Higgs branch by recombining all the (e.g. right-most) semi-infinite D5's with the internal ones and resolving the intersections by pulling out the corresponding NS5, while in the process $r$ D3's wrapping the time direction and the $\mathbb{C}_\q$ plane and $c$ D3's wrapping the time direction and the $\mathbb{C}_{\t^{-1}}$ plane in a direction orthogonal to the $(p,q)$-plane are also stretched (Table \ref{tab:IIBdef}).